Computing Science Student Society (CSSS)

 The Computing Science Student Society (CSSS) provides plenty of support to get you through your courses and to make university fun!

-It all starts with Frosh at the outset of your time in CS and goes from there.
+It all starts with Frosh at the outset of your time in Computing Science and goes from there.
 Ski trips, weekly movies and pizza, UNIX tutorials, and job fairs are among the community- and career-building activities brought to you by the CSSS.
 Join your fellow students in the CSSS common room for conversation, cheap pop, or a game of pool.

 Software Systems Student Society (SSSS)